rintr-suzuki/WIN2PhaseNet/README.md

-# wave-converter
+# WIN2PhaseNet

 ## Summary
-Program to make various data for PhaseNet (Zhu and Beroza, 2019) from win waveform file and pick list.
+Program to make various data for PhaseNet (Zhu and Beroza, 2019) from WIN waveform file and pick list.

 ## Output format
 ### 1. **train** mode